frialey63/opencart-api/README.md

 # opencart-api
-A Java library for the OpenCart API (free API)
+A Java library for the OpenCart (free) API